mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-gs.md

 1. Create an IP warmup plan and upload your plan.
 [Learn more](ip-warmup-plan.md) <!--this is usually done by a deliverability consultant??-->

-1. Adjust each phase of your plan and activate the runs.
+1. Select a campaign for each phase of your plan and activate the corresponding runs.
 [Learn more](ip-warmup-running.md)